jerry-zhang047/EDGE-NILM/README.md

 # Final-Year-Project
-Welcome to my small final year project, the topic of my project is Non-intrusive Load Monitoring (NILM).
+Welcome to my small final year project, my project topic is **Non-intrusive Load Monitoring (NILM)**.

-The project is still updating...
+According to Jack Kelly's paper, NILM estimates appliance-by-appliance electricity consumption from a single meter that measures the whole home's electricity demand.

+## Latest update:

+Upload seq2point.py

+## Next step:

+1. Write comments and plot the figures.

+2. Learn traditional machine learning method such as Supported Vector Machine.

+3. Prepare the formal experiments and record the data.